hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 | dataset    | **Required** The identifier for the dataset (see [change notes](#1-significant-changes-to-the-specification)) |
 | parameters | **Optional** A subset of the parameters to include in the header. |

+Any non-control Unicode characters are allowed in dataset and parameter names.
+However, we recommend, in order of priority:

+1. strings that match the regular expression [_a-zA-Z][_a-zA-Z0-9]{0,30} so that URL encoding is not required and names can be mapped directly to a variable name in most programming languages and a file name on modern operating systems; and
+2. strings with any of a-z, A-Z, -, ., \_, and ~ so that URL encoding is not required.

+The longest possible valid URL that can be formed for a request to a server should be less than 2048 bytes, which is the practical limitation on a URL length for most web browsers.

 **Response**

 The response is in JSON format [[3](#7-references)] and provides metadata about one dataset.